imbolc/axum-safe-path/README.md

 ## Contributing

-- please run [.pre-commit.sh] before sending a PR, it will check everything
+Please run [.pre-commit.sh] before sending a PR, it will check everything.

 ## License